 Activity: Youth REACH MD Unaccompanied Homeless Youth Survey

-Summary: Youth REACH MD is Maryland’s first ever survey and census of youth and young adults who are experiencing homelessness.
-This innovative pilot will identify the number of unaccompanied youth and young adults ages 24 years or younger who are not living with a parent or guardian and who do not have a fixed, stable, permanent place to call home.
-State and local agencies, nonprofits and volunteers will work intensively during their identified survey period between March 3, 2018 and April 15, 2018 to connect with youth and young adults in 20 counties and Baltimore City through street counts, service counts, and other special “magnet” gatherings.
+Summary: Youth REACH MD is conducting Maryland’s fourth survey and census of youth and young adults who are experiencing homelessness.
+This innovative survey and census will identify the number of unaccompanied youth and young adults ages 24 years or younger who are not living with a parent or guardian and who do not have a fixed, stable, permanent place to call home.
+State and local agencies, nonprofits and volunteers will work intensively during their identified survey period between March 1, 2020 and April 12, 2020 to connect with youth and young adults in 22 counties and Baltimore City through street counts, service counts, and other special “magnet” gatherings.

-The count will take place in the following counties: Anne Arundel, Baltimore, Baltimore City, Calvert, Caroline, Carroll, Charles, Dorchester, Frederick, Howard, Kent, Montgomery, Prince George’s, Queen Anne’s, Somerset, St. Mary’s, Talbot, Washington, Wicomico, and Worcester.
+The count will take place in the following counties: Allegany, Anne Arundel, Baltimore, Baltimore City, Calvert, Caroline, Carroll, Charles, Dorchester, Frederick, Garrett, Harford, Howard, Kent, Montgomery, Prince George’s, Queen Anne’s, Somerset, St. Mary’s, Talbot, Washington, Wicomico, and Worcester.
 Local public and nonprofit agencies are collaborating to organize each region’s stakeholders, including youth, service providers and schools, to plan and carry out the surveys and counts.

 Youth REACH MD (REACH stands for Reach out, Engage, Assist and Count to end Homelessness) represents the work of a coalition of state and local public officials and agencies, nonprofits and volunteers to identify the real needs of a vulnerable but difficult to reach population.
 The effort was established by the Maryland General Assembly in 2014 (Chapter 425 of House Bill 794).
 The Institute for Innovation & Implementation at the University of Maryland School of Social Work (the Institute) is coordinating Youth REACH activities with funding support from the Maryland Department of Housing and Community Development (DHCD), the State’s lead agency overseeing the project.